jackyzha0/quartz/content/Contact.md

 ## Email

 The best way to get in touch with me is by my email, which is `jahinzee[at]duck.com`[^1].
-I usually check my inbox somewhat frequently between 10:00 and 21:00 (Australia/Sydney time).
+I usually check my inbox somewhat frequently between `10:00` and `21:00` (Australia/Sydney time).

+My email is also the best point of contact regarding any comments or queries about this website.

 ## Mastodon

 You can catch me on [Mastodon](https://mastodon.online/@jahinzee), where I make semi-frequent posts on what I'm up to.

 ## Elsewhere